-Food and beverage operations in the Columbus Region tap into a strong logistics and manufacturing workforce with production experience across industries.
+The food and beverage industry in the Columbus Region taps into a strong logistics and manufacturing workforce with production experience across industries.

 Among the dozens of production programs across all levels of attainment, The Ohio State University’s College of Food, Agricultural and Environmental Sciences offers several programs specific to food and beverage science, technology and production.

 In addition, the Columbus Region is a highly collaborative market, and operations in the Region have the benefit of close proximity to leading institutional resources with which to partner: